arighosh05/coding-agent/evals/issues/issue_eval_06.md

 ### context

 ```
-python program to prints age as years, months, and days
+python program to print age as years, months, and days
 ```